 If you are insured by a government program such as Medicare or Medicaid, your self pay responsibility is determined by the government program.

 If you are insured by a commercial carrier, your self pay responsibility will be determined by your carrier and based on the benefits of your plan.
 Please refer to the "Explanation of Benefits" summary you receive from your health plan to determine how benefits were paid and how your carrier determined your self pay responsibility.
 If you have questions about coverage or how your plan calculated your benefits you should check your health plan book or call the customer service phone number on your insurance card.

 Unpaid balances, including all applicable co-payments, co-insurance, deductibles and any non-covered services are the responsibility of the patient and must be paid within 30 days of receipt of the statement.
 Payments may be made via:

 - Master Card

-If you are concerned that you may not be able to pay for your bill in full, please visit the Self Pay section to read about our financial assistance programs.
-Or, contact our Financial Counselors.
+If you are concerned that you may not be able to pay for your bill in full, please contact our Financial Counselors.